CMU-Heinz-95702/Lab-3-Heroku-Interesting-Picture/readme.md

 2. Create a new repository on github named Lab3; make it private.
 You can add a README file if you'd like, but it's not required.

 3. In the Lab3 repo, click the Add file drop-down and choose Upload Files.
-Drag and drop your Dockerfile and ROOT.war.
+Drag and drop your Dockerfile and ROOT.war from Part 1.
 At the bottom, click Commit Changes.

 ### 2.2 Get started with Codespaces
 1. Go to [Codespaces](https://github.com/features/codespaces).
 You can browse this page and its links as needed.
 Click Get started for free.